rc2dev/pifi-radio/README.md

 - Paste a streaming URL to PiFi directly from your web browser.
 Useful if you want to listen to a radio that was not previously added to the list.

-- Add it to your Android home screen.
+- Add it to your phone home screen.

 - Multiple people can use it at the same time.